 The SO_2 and PM{10} emissions arising from domestic fuel combustion were taken from the UK emission factor database (www.naei.org.uk).
-This web site is managed by Netcen on behalf of Defra.
-The exception to this is the emission factor for sulphur dioxide from household coal which has been taken from a CRE study carried out for Belfast City Council.
-It was felt that this locally derived emission factor maybe more representative of fuel burnt in Northern Ireland.
+This site is managed by Netcen on behalf of Defra.
+The exception to this is the emission factor for sulphur dioxide from household coal which has been taken from a CRE study carried out for Belfast City Council as it was felt that this was more appropriate due to the sulphur content of coal varying substantially from coal mine to coal mine.